 A.18.2.3: Technical Compliance Review

-Compliance, whether with HIPAA or with ISO 27001, can be an intimidating endeavor.
-Achieve compliance and stay on top of the evolving regulatory environment with ZenGRC.
+Compliance can be intimidating – with HIPAA, ISO 27001, or many other frameworks.
+Achieve compliance and stay on top of the evolving regulatory environment with ZenComply.

-ZenGRC provides an integrated and automated system of record to simplify compliance efforts with a single source of truth.
-Offering complete views of control environments, easy access to information for security program evaluation, plus continual compliance monitoring, ZenGRC makes it easy to address critical compliance tasks at any time.
+ZenComply provides an integrated and automated system of record to simplify compliance efforts with a single source of truth.
+Offering complete views of control environments, easy access to information for security program evaluation, plus continual compliance monitoring, ZenComply makes it easy to address critical compliance tasks at any time.